 8. For those students who attend and for whom professional counseling is your career goal, develop a clear understanding of how all psychotherapy is cross-cultural, and develop personal and professional skills in thinking and working cross-culturally.
 Counseling students in the group may meet separately a time or two during the week.

 Participation: Demonstrated by engaging in cultural immersion experiences and in thoughtful dialogue.
 Attend the trip with a learner's attitude, and be willing to serve in whatever capacity is needed.
 See yourself as a team member that represents a larger community.
 Work together and encourage one another during this immersion experience.
 We are a team.
 Be open and flexible to participate in new cultural experiences.
 Focus on relationships both within the team and within the host community that you are visiting.

 Mentoring: Identify a "mentor" that will agree to serve as a sounding board for this experience.
-This person should be mature, and be available to listen to your story and offer any feedback in the way of prayer, reflection or encouragement that you might wish or need.
+This person should be mature, and be available to listen to your story and offer any feedback in the way of prayer, reflection or encouragement that you might wish or need both prior to and after the course/experience.
 They could be an aunt or uncle, parent, pastor, professor, older student, or anyone of your choosing.
 You are a part of a wider community and you represent them when you step out of your own culture and visit another.

 Class Attendance: Attend all scheduled gathering times.
 Participate in all lectures, events, ceremonies, community participation and other activities scheduled.

 Journal: Spend time each day in prayerful reflection.
 Each day, record your thoughts, feelings, and concerns that arise during the trip.
 The journal may be a safe place to relieve frustration, express yourself, or reflect on what you are experiencing.
 You will be asked to indicate that you have completed this requirement, but it is your journal and it will not be turned in.